dmx-systems/dmx-documentation/docs/user.rst

 The Login Menu
 ----------------

 The "Login" button opens a dialog for you to log in to DMX.
-It is located in the upper toolbar, to the right.
+It is at the right side of the upper toolbar.

 The Help Button
 ---------------